Yolinux.com

 databases. (pg_dump does not save these objects.)
 This currently

-includes information about database users and groups, and access per-
+includes information about database users and groups, tablespaces, and

-missions that apply to databases as a whole.
+properties such as access permissions that apply to databases as a

 Since pg_dumpall reads tables from all databases you will most likely